 This is only a minor complaint as other sound machines with a real fan also need to be plugged in to work.
 But it’s worth remembering that it doesn’t have a battery option.

-If you can forgive the fact that some features are held in the App, then this is a device that will please those who love the natural sound of rushing air, but who don’t want a normal fan in the bedroom all year around.
+If you can forgive the fact that some features are only available via the app, then this is a device that will please those who love the natural sound of rushing air, but who don’t want a normal fan in the bedroom all year round.

 You might like it if you:

 - Love fan sounds, but don’t want basic fan recordings or a real fan in your bedroom or study.

 - Like to control devices from your smartphone or tablet.

 - Need loud volume to mask external noise.

 - Want a white noise machine with timers.